MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/discovering-features.md

 ## Acquiring features

-Once the desired features have been selected, click the `Get features` button.
-This will initiate the download of the selected feature package files.
+Once the desired features have been selected, click **Get features** to start downloading the selected feature package files.

 > [!NOTE]
-> By default, previously acquired feature package files will not be redownloaded.
+> By default, previously acquired feature package files won't be re-downloaded.
 To change this behavior please see [configuring the feature tool](configuring-feature-tool.md).

 Once downloading is complete, the Mixed Reality Feature Tool will move to the [importing features](importing-features.md) step.